chanzuckerberg/cellxgene/docs/posts/methods.md

 ### Embeddings

-Cellxgene looks for embeddings (e.g., tSNE, UMAP, PCA, spatial coordinates) in `anndata.obsm`.
+cellxgene looks for embeddings (e.g., tSNE, UMAP, PCA, spatial coordinates) in `anndata.obsm`.
 These fields must follow the scanpy convention of starting with `X_`, e.g., `anndata.obsm['X_umap']`.
 If an embedding has more than two components, the first two will be used for visualization.

 ## Differential expression